Jump to:

 Patho-anatomy/physiology

-Based mostly on promising basic and translational research with mixed observations among human subjects, hypothyroid and euthyroid individuals with antithyroid antibodies have theoretically higher associations with certain musculoskeletal diseases such as osteoarthritis (OA) and inflammatory arthritis.31–36 It is theorized to be related to a thyroid stimulating hormone (TSH)-dependent increase in hyaluronic acid and proteoglycan synthesis.
+Based mostly on promising basic and translational research with mixed observations among human subjects, hypothyroid and euthyroid individuals with antithyroid antibodies have theoretically higher associations with certain musculoskeletal diseases such as osteoarthritis (OA) and inflammatory arthritis.27-30 It is theorized to be related to a thyroid stimulating hormone (TSH)-dependent increase in hyaluronic acid and proteoglycan synthesis.
 Studies have also found a strong relationship between autoimmune thyroid disease and fibromyalgia, although the underlying pathophysiology is unclear.
-Ongoing symptoms after hormone replacement may have to do with hormone resistance.37 Hypothyroidism has also been highly associated with neuropathies, most commonly CT.
-However, the effects of thyroid hormones on peripheral nerves remains unclear.38
+Ongoing symptoms after hormone replacement may have to do with hormone resistance.31 Hypothyroidism has also been highly associated with neuropathies, most commonly CT, with recent research suggesting peripheral nerve hyperexcitability as a potential mechanism.32 Hypothyroid myopathy is theorized to be cause by impaired glycogen breakdown leading to muscle fiber atrophy and low muscle carnitine.14

 CS is associated with various catabolic effects.
-Selective atrophy of fast-twitch (type 2) myofibers has been implicated in proximal myopathy.
-Loss of collagen can cause fragile skin and poor wound healing.
-Decreased bone resorption can cause osteoporosis with secondary back pain and susceptibility to fractures.
-Hyperaldosteronism can cause weakness and neuropathy from hypokalemia due to renal potassium wasting.
+Selective atrophy of fast-twitch (type 2) myofibers has been implicated in proximal myopathy.34 Loss of collagen can cause fragile skin and poor wound healing.
+Decreased bone resorption can cause osteoporosis with secondary back pain and susceptibility to fractures, more commonly affecting trabecular bone of the axial skeleton.
+Hyperaldosteronism can cause weakness and neuropathy from hypokalemia due to renal potassium wasting.35

-In AI, negative feedback from exogenous glucocorticoids inhibits adrenocorticotropic hormone (ACTH) output, resulting in hyperkalemia, hyponatremia, volume depletion, and hypotension.39
+In AI, negative feedback from exogenous glucocorticoids inhibits adrenocorticotropic hormone (ACTH) output, resulting in hyperkalemia, hyponatremia, volume depletion, and hypotension.36

 Disease progression including natural history, disease phases or stages, disease trajectory (clinical features and presentation over time)